kajomcca/OnlinePortfolio/README.md

 Art Portfolio to have my artwork online to the world.
 Quite scary, but necessary.

  I am demonstrating:

- Image carosel
+ Image Carousel

  Hamburger Navigation

+Three flexboxes with descriptions